actionml/universal-recommender/README.md

 ####Complete Parameter Set

 A full list of tuning and config parameters is below.
 See the field description for specific meaning.
 Some of the parameters work as defaults values for every query and can be overridden or added to in the query.

+**Note:** It is strongly advised that you try the default/simple settings first before changing them.
+The possible exception is adding secondary events in the `eventNames` array.

     {
       "id": "default",